 Why should we want to give back to Williams?
 Each of us will have different answers.
-As we approach our 50th Reunion, it’s a good time to think back on our experiences in the Purple Valley, to remind ourselves of those aspects of that experience for which we feel gratitude, and to reflect on our roles in the future of the College.
+Many of us contributed to our 25th Reunion Gift; as we approach our 50th Reunion, it’s a good time to think back on our experiences in the Purple Valley, to remind ourselves of those aspects of that experience for which we feel gratitude, and to reflect on our roles in the future of the College.

 * How did a true liberal arts education shape our personal, civic, and economic lives?